Time to throw an end-of-year party! Thank heavens! The school year is finally coming to an end.

 Have you heard of yearbooks?
 Some schools print out cute versions, even for younger grades.

-Whether your students have ordered one or not, check out this beach ball-signing idea.
+Whether your students have ordered one or not, check out this beach ball-signing idea for your end-of-year party.

 The kids can use the ball during the upcoming summer.
 They can practice handwriting skills during signing.
 Finally, they’ll all have fun defacing something with permanent markers.